The Difference Between Standard Deviation and Standard Error

 Sigma — standard deviation; n — sample size. | Image: Claudiu Clement

 The standard error is strictly dependent on the sample size.
 As a result, the standard error falls as the sample size increases.
-If you think about it, the bigger the sample, the closer the sample mean is to the population mean, and thus, the closer the estimate is to the actual value.
+If you think about it, the bigger the sample, the closer the sample mean is to the population mean, so the closer the estimate is to the actual value.

 R code for computing standard error below: